 State matching contributions; ratio; maximum amount of grants

-The Secretary may make grants to any coastal state for the purpose of carrying out the project or purpose for which such grants are awarded, if the state matches any such grant according to the following ratios of Federal to state contributions for the applicable fiscal year: 4 to 1 for fiscal year 1986; 2.3 to 1 for fiscal year 1987; 1.5 to 1 for fiscal year 1988; and 1 to 1 for each fiscal year after fiscal year 1988.
+The Secretary may make grants to any coastal State for the purpose of carrying out the project or purpose for which such grants are awarded.
+The State shall match the Federal contribution 1 to 1.

+For any newly approved programs, the State shall match 4 to 1 for the first fiscal year; 2.3 to 1 for the second fiscal year; 1.5 to 1 for the third fiscal year; and 1 to 1 for each fiscal year thereafter.

-Grants provided under this section may be used to pay a coastal state's share of costs required under any other Federal program that is consistent with the purposes of this section.
+Grants provided under this section may be used to pay a coastal State's share of costs required under any other Federal program that is consistent with the purposes of this section.

-The total amount of grants made under this section to any eligible coastal state for any fiscal year may not exceed an amount equal to 10 per centum of the total amount appropriated to carry out this section for such fiscal year.
+The total amount of grants made under this section to any eligible coastal State for any fiscal year may not exceed an amount equal to 10 per centum of the total amount appropriated to carry out this section for such fiscal year.

 Allocation of grants to local governments and other agencies

-With the approval of the Secretary, an eligible coastal state may allocate to a local government, an areawide agency designated under section 3334 of Title 42, a regional agency, or an interstate agency, a portion of any grant made under this section for the purpose of carrying out this section; except that such an allocation shall not relieve that state of the responsibility for ensuring that any funds so allocated are applied in furtherance of the state's approved management program.
+With the approval of the Secretary, an eligible coastal State may allocate to a local government, an areawide agency designated under section 3334 of Title 42, a regional agency, or an interstate agency, a portion of any grant made under this section for the purpose of carrying out this section; except that such an allocation shall not relieve that State of the responsibility for ensuring that any funds so allocated are applied in furtherance of the State's approved management program.

 Other technical and financial assistance

-In addition to providing grants under this section, the Secretary shall assist eligible coastal states and their local governments in identifying and obtaining other sources of available Federal technical and financial assistance regarding the objectives of this section.
+In addition to providing grants under this section, the Secretary shall assist eligible coastal States and their local governments in identifying and obtaining other sources of available Federal technical and financial assistance regarding the objectives of this section.

 16 U.S.C. § 1456.
 Coordination and cooperation (Section 307)